jeanlucdupont/excel-grc/README.md

 # excel-grc
 You're an SMB and need to perform a risk assessment but you don't have the money or resources for those fancy GRC tools like RSA Archer or Logic Manager?
 Don't fret!
-Excel comes to the rescue.
-Introducing Excel GRC.
+Excel comes to the rescue. **Introducing Excel GRC**.
 Describe you risk and get your risk register and risk mapping automagically generated thanks to the power of Excel macros.
 <br><br>